apmckinlay/natureapp/trees/orgrape.md

 **Tall Oregon Grape** grows up to 8 ft tall in sunny areas. **Dwarf Oregon Grape** (1-3 ft tall) forms a ground cover in shady areas. **Creeping Oregon Grape** (12-18 in tall) has leaves that are more rounded.

-**Did you know?** Oregon Grape berries are sour and contain large seeds but can be used to make jelly.
+**Did you know?** The roots of the Oregon Grape can be boiled to make a brilliant yellow dye.

 <!-- generated, do not edit -->
 **See Also:**